r2ishiguro/mls/README.md

 	1. Build mlsclient `cd mls/cmd; go build mlsclient.go`
 	1. `mlsclient -home key join mygroup`

-You can make as many keys as you want for the mls client, by repeating the step 3 and 4.
+You can run as many clients as you want by repeating the step 3 and 4.
+Use the unique uid (e.g., "foo[123...]@bar.com") and the key directory (e.g., "key[123...]").

 ## License
 Copyright 2018, Oath Inc